Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 If you get back an error: Operation returned an invalid status 'Conflict', it means the current app name is already in use.
 The function app's name must be able to produce a unique FQDN as AppName.azurewebsites.net.

-The function app will be created and can be viewed in the Azure portal
+The function app will be created and can be viewed in the Azure portal:

 ![functionApp](../../images/function-publish13.png)